hsfl/cosmos/cross_compile_pi0.md

-# Cross Compile for Raspberry PI 0
+# Cross Compile for Raspberry PI
 Raspberry PI cross compiler using GCC8 and GCC9 for Raspbian Buster.

-To check what is your RPI0 OS release, login to your pi via ssh and enter:
+To check what is your RPI's OS release, login to your pi via ssh and enter:
 ```
 cat /etc/os-release
 ```

 [Click here to see the currently available Raspbian oficial releases]( https://www.raspberrypi.com/software/operating-systems/).
 To see past releases go to [this wiki page](https://en.wikipedia.org/wiki/Raspberry_Pi_OS)

-## Install the RPI zero toolchain on Docker
+## Install the RPI toolchain on Docker
 Make sure to install the Docker image as described here: https://github.com/hsfl/cosmos.
 Start the Docker container and enter the terminal.